-Get a Web Site.
+- Get a website.
 No, it doesn't have to cost money.
-There are a lot of free Web Site providers.
+There are a lot of free website providers.
 I use wix.com.
-I have gone from free to pay because my Web Site is called "www.jonaswatcher.com".
+I have gone from free to pay because I wanted a specific domain name .
 Before I used the absurd name of "gposchman.wix.com/authorsite". what was absurd was I should have called it "gposchman.wix.com/jonaswatcher", that would have been far more searchable for the series name.

-Get a Twitter account, Linkin page, a presence on google and a free mailchimp or other email service.
+- Get a Twitter account, LinkedIn page, a presence on Google and a free mailchimp or other email service.
 The good news is so far you haven't had to spend a dime.

-Get an email that isn't gmail, yahoo, or other free email, because you want to be able to send emails to a growing "fan base".
-This may not be free but it should be cheep.
-See you Web Site host, they may be able to get you some emails for a reasonable cost.
+- Get an email that isn't gmail, yahoo, or other free email because you want to be able to send emails to a growing "fan base".
+This may not be free but it should be cheap.
+Check with your website host; they may be able to get you some emails for a reasonable cost.
 Mine cost $5 a month.

-Create a blog, that you can get for free, also.
-Try to be creative, no one cares how often you eat, or what you eat unless you are writing a cook book.
+- Create a blog that you can get for free, too.
+Try to be creative, no one cares how often you eat, or what you eat unless you are writing a cookbook.

-You can get published for free.
-See CreateSpace, Amazon, Draft2Digital, and Smashwords, they will tell you how, this article in not about that.
+- You can get published for free on CreateSpace, Amazon, Draft2Digital, and Smashwords, They will tell you how (this article is not about that).